martinthomson/i-d-template/doc/SUBMITTING.md

 ## Manual Process

 If you don't want to use automation, you can make a submission version of your draft and upload it yourself.
-You can submit a draft manually using this process.
-You can also use this process to create a preview of the next version of a draft.
+Or, in rare circumstances, you might have to email a draft for submission.
+You can generate the next numbered version of a draft using this process, or you can generate any previously tagged version of a draft.
+Numbered drafts will be created in a directory named `versioned`.

 This uses git tags to work out what versions exist already, so always use tags.
 `make next` will calculate the next version number based on what is tagged.
 When